-The governance for Lightbulb comprises a Management Board of senior officers of all District Councils, LCC and NHS representation.
+The governance for Lightbulb continues to be comprised of a Management Board of senior officers of all District Councils, LCC and NHS representation.
 The purpose of this Board is to oversee the delivery and performance of the Lightbulb service, and its medium-term strategy.
 The Board is supported by a Lightbulb Delivery Group comprised of operational managers leading continuous improvement in housing services across the county.